-Professor Self Associate Professors Ingram (Chair) and Periatt Assistant Professors Darrant and Funches
+Associate Professors Funches (Head) and Periatt

+Assistant Professors Attinc, Darrant and Shows

 - 6000.
 Survey of Marketing (1.5).
 Pr., graduate standing.
 A broad overview of marketing principles with emphasis on current research, practices and problems.
 May not be taken as an elective. - 6150.
 Marketing Management (3).
 Pr., MKTG 6000, graduate standing.
 Analysis of marketing research, product development, promotion, pricing, packaging, competition and forecasting as related to the decision making process. - 6340.
 Purchasing (3).
 Pr., MKTG 6150, graduate standing.
 Objectives, control and the direction of industrial purchasing.
 Duplicate credit will not be allowed for MKTG 4340. - 6350.
 Marketing Strategy (3).
 Pr., MKTG 6150, graduate standing.
 Advanced case course dealing with the wide range of marketing problems involving policy and strategy decisions faced by the marketing manager. - 6360.
 Marketing Research (3).
 Pr., MKTG 6150, graduate standing.
 Scientific examination of marketing phenomena to enhance a manager's ability to make better decisions by generating, transmitting and interpreting consumer and environmental information used to identify and define marketing opportunities.
 Duplicate credit not allowed for MKTG 4360. - 6390.
 Sport and Event Marketing (3).
 Pr.
 MKTG 6150, graduate standing.
-Provides a practical look at the unique characteristics of the sports industry and their impact on the strategic approach to the marketing of sports and other events, to include pricing, determining the right event/sponsor, branding and maintaining relationships among parties involved.
-Duplicate credit will not be allowed for MKTG 4390.
+Provides a practical look at the unique characteristics of the sports industry and its impact on the strategic approach to the marketing of sports and other events, to include pricing, determining the right event/sponsor, branding and maintaining relationships among parties involved.
+Duplicate credit will not be allowed for MKTG 4390. - 6410.
+Buyer Behavior (3).
+Pr., MKTG 6150, graduate standing.
+Introduces the student to concepts and theories as they relate to consumer and business markets.
+This will include an analysis of internal and external influences on exchange decision making process.
+The frameworks are discussed in context of advertising/promotion, product management and the development of effective marketing strategies.
+Duplicate credit will not be allowed for MKTG 4410. - 6420.
+Supply Chain Management (3).
+Pr., MKTG 6150, graduate standing.
+A systematic examination of the domestic and international logistics activities and business processes associated with the flow of information and goods from the raw material source to the ultimate consumer.
+Duplicate credit will not be allowed for